 Yes!
 Freezing baked oatmeal is an excellent option if you like to meal prep.
-Simply let the baked oatmeal cool, cut them into squares, and then place each square in a freezer safe and airtight bag.
-Freeze up to 3 months!
+Simply let the baked oatmeal cool, cut them into squares, and then place each square in a freezer-safe an airtight bag.
+Freeze for up to 3 months!

 How to store and reheat leftovers

 Storing: Storing leftovers is so easy!
 Place the baked oatmeal squares in an airtight container and store them at room temperature for 1 – 2 days or place them in the refrigerator for up to 5 days.

 Reheating: When ready to enjoy, either place in the microwave for 20 – 45 seconds to heat or in the oven at 350°F for 5 – 10 minutes.

 If you loved this recipe, try these baked oatmeal recipes next!